-EE’s 5G is live in 100 cities and large towns and the number is constantly increasing.
+EE’s 5G is live in 125 cities and large towns and the number is constantly increasing.
 Plus EE’s 5G coverage is wider in every location compared to its opponents.
-O2 offers the second largest 5G service in the UK, covering 75 locations and towns.
-Three follows them with 68 cities and towns offering 5G at no extra cost to all its customers.
-Three has the best 5G infrastructure at the moment, and the network claims they offer the fastest 5G download speeds, but according to Open Signal’s latest test results EE’s 5G data speeds are faster than Three’s.
-While Vodafone’s 5G network takes last place in the UK with 54 towns and cities the carrier also offers 5G coverage in 193 locations across Germany, Spain, Italy and Ireland.
+O2 offers the third largest 5G service in the UK, covering 150 locations and towns.
+Three has the most locations covered with 193 cities & towns, offering 5G at no extra cost to all its customers.
+Three claims they have the best 5G infrastructure at the moment, and fastest 5G download speeds.
+According to OOKLA’s October 2020 speed test results this claim holds true.
+Vodafone’s 5G network takes last place in the UK with 57 towns and cities the carrier also offers 5G coverage in 193 locations across Germany, Spain, Italy and Ireland.
 VOXI customers also get to benefit from Vodafone’s 5G coverage, including when they’re roaming in the above mentioned countries.
 So in total, Vodafone’s 5G coverage is live in 247 cities and towns.
 Don’t forget to check out Half Cooked’s VOXI Review if you want to learn more about the network’s deals and special offers.

 |Network||5G UK Locations||5G EU Locations|